explodinglabs/iko/README.md

 ```

 Sqitch creates three SQL files – to deploy, verify and revert the change.
 The
-deploy script is output so you can see the change that will be deployed.
+deploy script is output so you can see the change that will be deployed, and
+potentially make changes to it.

 > 📖 See the [full list of migration commands](wiki).